nawawi/klish/doc/klish.md

 ### Description

 The sigexec utility unblocks (by sigprocmask()) all signals and executes specified command.
-It's usefull within [atomic_action non-interruptable](options]) [ACTION] scripts for daemon starting.
+It's useful within [atomic_action non-interruptable](options]) [ACTION] scripts for daemon starting.
 The daemon will have clean signal mask.

 ### Options